 Preparing for Dental Tooth Extractions at our Langley Office

-Before we can schedule a surgery appointment at our Langley clinic for the extraction, we will first take an X-ray of the tooth and discuss your dental and medical history with the dentist.
+Before we can schedule a general dentistry surgery appointment at our Langley clinic for the extraction, we will first take an X-ray of the tooth and discuss your dental and medical history with the dentist.
 A tooth extraction may seem like a simple dentistry procedure – and it usually is – certain medical conditions, dental emergencies and other issues may cause complications down the road.

 It’s important to tell the dentist about: